-We got your request for cancelation prior to effective date>.
-Your request for enrollment has been cancelled, so you will not be enrolled in equal to the Medicare health or drug plan in which you were originally enrolled.
+We got your request for cancellation prior to <effective date>.
+Your request for enrollment has been cancelled, so you will not be enrolled in <Plan name>.
+You will return to the Medicare health or drug plan in which you were originally enrolled.